JvanKatwijk/qt-dab/README.md

   * Saving audio as uncompressed wave files
   * Saving aac frames from DAB+ services for processing by e.g. VLC
   * Saving the ensemble content (description of audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
-  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888).
+  * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888)
+  * TPEG output: when configured the data is sent to a specified ip address
   * Supports inputs from
   	- SDRplay (both RSP I and RSP II), with separate entries for v2 and v3 library
   	- Airspy, including Airspy mini,